snowplow-archive/snowplow.github.com/_posts/2015-01-18-modeling-events-through-entity-snapshotting.md

 So far this is all a little theoretical.
 At Snowplow most of our applied event modeling is done in Iglu-compatible [self-describing JSON] [self-describing-json], so why don't we sketch out what our revised event grammar could look like in this format?

-Imagine we are trying to model an in-game event where a player (Jack, perhaps) sells some armour to another player.
+Imagine that we are trying to model an in-game event where a player (Jack, perhaps) sells some armour to another player.
 In the following self-describing JSON, we represent this event as a set of annotated entity snapshots:

 {% highlight json %}
 {